falkr/ttm4175/pages/iot-http-json.md

 So, to repeat:

-* Here, the `do_GET()` function processes the requests from browsers that want to know the temperature, and it works pretty much like the **GET** for any other website; we return a complete webstie to the browser that shows the temperature.
+* Here, the `do_GET()` function processes the requests from browsers that want to know the temperature, and it works pretty much like the **GET** for any other website; we return a complete website to the browser that shows the temperature.

 * With the `do_POST()` function, a smart sensor (which we imitate with another Python program) can tell the sensor which temperature it measured.

 The temperature sensor and the browser to show the temperature to a user are acting completely independently.
 (Of course, the server can only show a temperature to a browser if the temperature sensor has at least updated the temperature once.)

+:task: Run the code, like any Python program via `python webserver.py`.

 :task: